apache/cloudstack-documentation/source/adminguide/usage.rst

 that provides aggregated usage records which you can use to create billing integration for CloudStack.
 The Usage Server works by taking data from the events log and creating summary usage records that you can access using the listUsageRecords API call.
+Starting version 4.13 and above, the usage records description returned by the listUsageRecords API call will use CloudStack resource UUIDs instead of internal database IDs.
+To get description in the old format, an API parameter "oldformat" is introduced which is false by default.

 The usage records show the amount of resources, such as VM run time or template storage space, consumed by guest instances.